-If you'd prefer to create an Amazon EBS-backed Linux AMI, see Creating an Amazon EBS-Backed Linux AMI in the Amazon Elastic Compute Cloud User Guide.
+If you need to create an Amazon EBS-backed Linux AMI, see Creating an Amazon EBS-Backed Linux AMI in the Amazon Elastic Compute Cloud User Guide.

 The AMI creation process is different for instance store-backed AMIs.
-For more information about the differences between Amazon EBS-backed and instance store-backed instances, see Root Device Storage on Windows AMIs (p.
-41).
-To learn how to create an instance store-backed Windows AMI, see Creating an Instance Store-Backed Windows AMI (p.
-52).
+For more information about the differences between Amazon EBS-backed and instance store-backed instances, and how to determine the root device type for your instance, see Storage for the Root Device (p.
+47).
+If you need to create an instance store-backed Windows AMI, see Creating an Instance Store-Backed Windows AMI (p.
+62).

-• Creating an AMI from an Instance (p.
-51)
+- Creating an AMI from an Instance (p.
+60) - Deleting an AMI and Snapshot (p.
+62)